Memberships

 Michael A. Morris, Community Engagement Manager

-Sara Sillars, Education and Digital Content Manager
+Sara Sillars, Marketing Manager

 Type of Organization or Mission: The Center is dedicated to Holocaust remembrance, education, and the preservation of the memories of its victims.
 By teaching about the Holocaust, the HERC aims to promote awareness of the evils of hatred and prejudice and to inspire ethical behavior.